Safest Teeth Whiteners

 The nighttime aligners are worn for 10+ hours a day (while sleeping).
 The traditional aligners are worn for about 22 hours a day.

-With daily HyperByte use, byte aligners can straighten teeth 2x faster than other leading brands:
+With daily HyperByte use, byte aligners may straighten your teeth faster (results vary).

 SmileDirectClub only accepts minor cases of teeth misalignment, and a dentist or orthodontist oversees each case.

-SmileDirectClub aligners cost $1950.
-You can also choose a payment plan, including a down payment of $250 and a monthly payment of $89/24 months.
+SmileDirectClub aligners cost $2,050.
+You can also choose a payment plan, including a downpayment of $250 and a monthly payment of $89/month/24 months.

 You can get a free 3D scan at a SmileShop or buy a mail-in starter kit for $59.
 If a dentist determines you’re not a good candidate, the cost of your impression kit is fully refundable.